barrytsmith/slightbox/README.md

 - Prioritized accessibility
 - Mobile friendly

 So I made Slightbox to do all of those things.
+Preview a [demo of slightbox](http://htmlpreview.github.io/?https://raw.githubusercontent.com/thebarrytone/slightbox/master/index.html).

 ###No jQuery